mathpere/grails-hibernate-search-plugin/README.md

 #### Retrieving the results

-All indexed domain classes provides .search() method which let you to list the results.
+All indexed domain classes provides .search() method which lets you to list the results.
 The plugin provides a search DSL for simplifying the way you can search.
 Here is what it looks like with the search DSL:

 ```groovy